gvwilson/thirdbit/fiction/in-heck/index.md

 ## Mail (Maddy)

-Maddy was sketching the willow tree in the main square of the village when one of the Ox brothers hollered,
+Maddy was sketching the willow tree in the main square of Rusty Bridge when one of the Ox brothers hollered,
 "Mail's coming!"
 *Finally*, she thought,